ordina-jworks/ordina-jworks.github.io/_posts/2018-09-18-How-to-build-a-Serverless-Application-with-AWS-Lambda-and-DynamoDB.md

 Add a couple of random items to the table as shown in the image below.
 Notice that **date** is in **milliseconds**.
 These are the milliseconds that have past since the Unix Epoch 1970-01-01.
+For example, `1538368878527` equals Mon 1 October 2018 06:41:18.
+Hit **Save** to store the item in the database.

 <div style="text-align: center;">
   <img src="/img/2018-09-18-How-to-Build-a-Serverless-Application/DynamoDB-CodingTips-Add_Item.png" width="100%">
 </div>

-I added a couple of items as you see in this image:
+I added a couple of items as you see in the image below.

 <div style="text-align: center;">
   <img src="/img/2018-09-18-How-to-Build-a-Serverless-Application/DynamoDB-CodingTips-Random_Items_Added.png" width="100%">
 </div>

+Notice that I did not add a coding tip yet.
+We will do this later by using a Lambda Function!

 # Lambda: Scan DynamoDB
 > AWS Lambda is a compute service that lets you run code without provisioning or managing servers.